-‘Gentle without being dull, sharp but never sneering, witty but without a hint of the show-off, John Osborne is a lovely, engaging writer finding the joyous in the everyday and as charming and unpredictable as the British seaside itself.’ - STUART MACONIE on Don’t Need The Sunshine.
+‘Gentle without being dull, sharp but never sneering, witty but without a hint of the show-off, John Osborne is a lovely, engaging writer finding the joyous in the everyday and as charming and unpredictable as the British seaside itself.’ - STUART MACONIE on Don’t Need The Sunshine (The AA, 2013).

 ‘Heartwarming, nostalgic … Osborne’s writing is sublime’ – The Stage (about On The Beach)

 ‘Funny, perceptive and charming’ – Gillian Reynolds (about Radio Head)